-CHA offers free Family Planning services in several primary care and women's health sites across our health care network.
+CHA offers Family Planning services in several primary care and women's health sites across our health care network.
 This includes locations in Cambridge, Everett, Revere, and Somerville, MA.

 You do not need to be a CHA patient to access Family Planning services at any of our sites.

 One-on-one services provide expert health information in a safe, confidential manner.
 People can come to us to discuss a wide range of reproductive health issues, from birth control to HIV/AIDS counseling and testing, in many Boston-area locations.

 Health Counselors complement other primary care services found at our sites.
 Health Counselors can often spend more time with patients to give detailed information, offer testing, and answer questions.